-Transportation Provider Operator/Driver Parent/Guardian School Staff Student School Board Staff 8 Advise home school staff of medical or other conditions affecting safe transportation of student and communicate any changes.
-Help identify tools or strategies that may help driver and/or monitor while transporting the student. and parents of relevant issues while at school during the day.
+Transportation Provider Operator/Driver Parent/Guardian School Staff Student School Board Staff Ensure that all Bus Operators/ Drivers are made aware of individual student's needs with regard to boarding, securement and deboarding, and provide appropriate training. other conditions affecting safe and parents of health issues or concerns.
 Consult with schools on students with specialized transportation needs and advise NSTS on the student's specialized transportation requirements.